 EB-5 Immigrant Investors

-Under U.S. immigration law, qualified individuals seeking permanent residence on the basis of their engagement in a new commercial enterprise can do so by applying for investor visas (EB-5 visas).
+Under U.S. immigration law, qualified individuals seeking permanent residence on the basis of their investment in a new commercial enterprise can do so by applying for investor visas (EB-5 visas).

-Permanent resident status based on EB-5 eligibility is available to investors, either alone or coming with their spouse and unmarried children.
-Eligible application will need to meet the following requirements:
+Permanent resident status based on EB-5 eligibility is available to investors, either alone or accompanied by their spouse and unmarried children (under the age of 21).
+Eligible applications will need to meet the following requirements:

 - Establishment of a business.